A different ball game! The FIFA World Cup, then and now

-The 2014 edition of the World Cup will be the 20th edition of the event.
-We look at how the tournament today is different from the original tournament in 1930...
+The 2014 edition of the FIFA World Cup will be the 20th edition of the event.
+We look at how the tournament today is different from the original tournament that was held in 1930...

 1930: The 1930 World Cup was held entirely in one city — Uruguay's capital Montevideo.
 Three stadiums from the city hosted the event: the Estadio Centenario, the Pocitos and Parque Central stadiums.